Open-Advice/Open-Advice/README.md

 ## Building a PDF

-To build a pdf file out of the LaTeX source install LaTeX and run "pdflatex Open-Advice".
+To build a pdf file out of the LaTeX source install pdflatex and run the command

+    pdflatex Open-Advice

+## Installing pdflatex

 On Debian-based systems, you can install "pdflatex" with: